 Participants may contribute up to 75% of their annual compensation, as defined by the Plan.
+Effective January 2022, the Plan changed the definition of compensation eligible for contributions to exclude spot, irregular, and other ad hoc discretionary bonuses.
 Contributions are subject to limitations on annual additions and other limitations imposed by the Internal Revenue Code (the "Code") as defined in the Plan agreement.
 The Plan allows for both pre-tax and after-tax contributions.

 Employees are immediately eligible to participate in the Plan.
 The Company has an automatic enrollment feature under the Plan.
 Those employees that do not make an affirmative election to not contribute to the Plan are automatically enrolled in the Plan approximately 45 to 60 days from hire with contributions equal to 6% of pre-tax annual compensation.
-If those employees added to the Plan under the automatic enrollment feature do not change their deferral, the deferral will increase 1% on January 1st of each year up to a maximum of 10%.
+If those employees added to the Plan under the automatic enrollment feature do not change their deferral, the salary deferral will increase 1% on January 1st of each year up to a maximum salary deferral of 10%.